DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 Indicates whether the editor uses right-to-left representation.

 ##### field(e.setValue(newValue, newText)): any
-A method you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.
+Changes the cell value and, optionally, the displayed value after the editor's value is changed.

 ##### field(e.updateValueTimeout): Number
 Gets and sets the delay between when a user stops typing a filter value and the change is applied.
 Available if the **parentType** is *"filterRow"* or *"searchPanel"*.

 ##### field(e.value): any
 The editor's value.
+This field is read-only.
+To change editor's value, use the **e**.**setValue(newValue, newText)** field.

 ##### field(e.width): Number
 The editor's width; equals **null** for all editors except for those whose **parentType** equals *"searchPanel"*.